 - Always test your forms, even on mobile devices, to make sure they look good and work properly

-- Create a Progress Indicator for people to see their progress on a multi-part form
+- Create a Progress Indicator for people to see their progress on a multi-step form in WordPress

 If you want to avoid form abandonment, your goal is to optimize the mobile experience as best you can so you don’t lose out on those sales.